 Our flexible MSc Language Sciences programme is aimed at graduates and professionals who work in language-related careers and seek in-depth specialised knowledge in the language sciences.

 This programme also includes a research placement module that will give you the opportunity to work in one of our research laboratories for course credit.
 While on placement, you can work on projects within the fields of psycholinguistics and neurolinguistics, multilingualism, language development and language impairment.

-MSc Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, education and allied disciplines for research-related careers and PhD study in the language sciences.
+MSc Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, cognitive (neuro)science, education and allied disciplines for research-related careers and PhD study in the language sciences.
 It is also appropriate if you are a professional already working in speech and language therapy and would like to update your knowledge of the language sciences.

 The University of Reading is host to the Centre for Literacy and Multilingualism (CeLM) and the Centre for Integrated Neuroscience and Neurodynamics (CINN).
 Both of these world-class research centres inform our teaching, and staff from both CINN and CeLM teach on this master's programme.

-MSc Language Sciences reflects the cutting-edge work carried out by key members of staff.
+Our programme reflects the cutting-edge work carried out by key members of staff.
 Our research encompasses fields such as language acquisition and processing in monolingual and multilingual environments, language and literacy development, the neuroscience of language and multilingualism, and the development of cognition and its relation to language at the beginning and end of the lifespan.

 We also have strong expertise in:

 - language impairment, including fluency disorders

 - acquired language disorders in adulthood, including aphasia and language impairment in Alzheimer’s disease/dementia.

 For more information about this programme, including funding opportunities, please visit the School of Psychology and Clinical Language Sciences website.